 - Thursday and Friday all Artists must exit Howard Amon Park by 10 pm.
 Saturday all Artists must exit with all product, materials and vehicles by midnight.

-- Primary artists and associates must abide by all rules and guidelines of the Prospectus and Finance Rules in order to participate and remain in good standing with Art in the Park.
+- Artists must abide by all rules and guidelines of the Prospectus and Finance Rules in order to participate and remain in good standing with Art in the Park.

 - Take seven (7) digital pictures of your artwork and one (1) of your booth.
 Supply (8) photos for your primary art category.
 If this is your first ever show, and you do not have a booth picture, submit a photo of your display.

 NO SLIDES OR PRINTED PICTURES WILL BE ACCEPTED.